Mary Bartlett: Marriage and children

-On January 15, 1754, Mary Bartlett married her cousin Josiah Bartlett, making her Mary Bartlett Bartlett.
-Josiah received notoriety as a physician when he successfully treated black canker, a throat distemper (perhaps diphtheria), during an epidemic.
+On January 15, 1754, Mary Bartlett married her cousin Josiah Bartlett.
+Josiah received fame as a physician when he successfully treated black canker, a throat distemper (perhaps diphtheria), during an epidemic.
 He was a leader in the Committee of Correspondence, frequently in contact with Samuel Adams and other members.
 As Bartlett supported patriots and fought for American independence, he suffered political and personal repercussions, including when the Tories burned his house down in 1774.
 Bartlett, her husband, and their eight children had to find a new home for the short term.
 A new house was built in 1776.

 Of twelve children, the following children lived to adulthood: